 Many men, who are usually faster and stronger than women, get frustrated when they face women and find they have to slow down.
 They may end up not enjoying themselves and may also feel they can’t express themselves fully.

 Sport injuries that occur when weaker players try to perform at the same level as stronger players of the opposite sex can be dangerous.

 Some players who don’t understand the game and get invited just to fill the quota sometimes don’t understand the concept of tackle, shield, advantage, “First to the ball” and can create injuries by doing things that the opponents are not expecting.
 It sometimes results in very bad injuries.

 Clumsy players who join the game to fill the quota or just to play with their date or partner usually end up hurting themselves or their opponent by not knowing when to slow down or get away from players who are very fast or skillful.

 Some players can be rejected by a love interest in the same team and they don’t always cope well with the rejection.
 In those cases, the atmosphere of the team is sometimes ruined and the team ends up losing at least one of the players concerned.
 When teams lose female members, it is hard to replace them and they end up forfeiting some games by not having enough female members.

-I think that Co-ed games or mixed team sports have more positives than negatives.
+Co-ed games or mixed team sports have more positives than negatives.
 However, I recommend it for mature, older players as they are more likely to have the patience and self-control to enjoy this type of game.